microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityprovider_post_identityproviders.md

+---
+title: "Create identityProvider"
+description: "Create a new identityProvider by specifying display name, identityProvider type, client ID, and client secret."
+---

 # Create identityProvider

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Create a new [identityProvider](../resources/identityProvider.md) by specifying display name, identityProvider type, client ID, and client secret.
+Create a new [identityProvider](../resources/identityprovider.md) by specifying display name, identityProvider type, client ID, and client secret.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|